dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 This method is preferred over the use of a measuring tape as length reference in photos of tracks of unknown species for the following reasons:

-* A rigid stick will lay on top of sand ripples, while measuring tape will distort measurement by bending over them.
+* A rigid rule will lay on top of sand ripples, while measuring tape will distort measurement by bending over them.
-* The coloured, centimeter-wide markings on the stick will be visible at lower image quality than the millimeter-wide centimeter markings on a measuring tape.
+* The coloured, centimeter-wide markings on the rule will be visible at lower image quality than the millimeter-wide centimeter markings on a measuring tape.
-* The coloured tape wraps around the stick and is thereby visible from any angle, while tape can flip over and hide its markings.
+* The coloured tape wraps around the rule and is thereby visible from any angle, while tape can flip over and hide its markings.
 * By reducing length references to relevant lengths, cognitive load is taken off the data collector.
-  One can simply read off the stick markings which species' track width range a given track falls into.
+  One can simply read off the markings which species' track width range a given track falls into.

 Prepare one length reference per data collection team.